sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Table 3: Mathematical operators in Julia, extracted from [Official Documentation](https://docs.julialang.org/en/v1/manual/mathematical-operations/)*

-We can perform any mathematical operation by using the following syntax:
+We can perform any mathematical operation using the following syntax:

 ##### **Code**
 ```Julia